accanto-systems/lm-allinone/docs/install_instructions.md

 nodeconfig.vm.network 'private_network', ip: '192.168.56.100'
 ```

-If desired, the IP address can be changed to another IP address on a private network (see https://www.vagrantup.com/docs/networking/private_network.html for more details), or to an IP address on a public network (see https://www.vagrantup.com/docs/networking/public_network.html for more details), in which case it will allow public access to your AIO environment (be careful to consider the security implications if you are doing this - see the Vagrant documentation above for details).
+If desired, the IP address can be changed to another IP address on a private network (see [Private Network](https://www.vagrantup.com/docs/networking/private_network.html) for more details), or to an IP address on a public network (see [Private Network](https://www.vagrantup.com/docs/networking/public_network.html) for more details), in which case it will allow public access to your AIO environment (be careful to consider the security implications if you are doing this - see the Vagrant documentation above for details).
 For example, to assign a public network IP address using DHCP:

 ```
 nodeconfig.vm.network "public_network"